focus-editor/focus/LOG.md

 # TODO
-- Support tab
+- Select text properly when clicking and dragging
 - Move cursor quicker with ctrl+arrows
 - Move viewport with alt+arrows
-- Draw selection
-- Select text
+- Support tab
 - Remove/replace selection on edits

 - Don't crash if window is resized to 0